laminas-api-tools/api-tools-mvc-auth/README.md

 #### Using a delegator factory

-Delegator Factories are a way to "decorate" an instance returned by the Zend Framework `ServiceManager` in order to provide pre-conditions or alter the instance normally returned.
+Delegator Factories are a way to "decorate" an instance returned by the Laminas Framework `ServiceManager` in order to provide pre-conditions or alter the instance normally returned.
 In our case, we want to attach an adapter after the instance is created, but before it's returned.